markjosephcampbell/Python_First_Project/README.md

 - Read in `menu_data.csv` and set its contents to a separate list object.
 (This way, you can cross-reference your menu data with your sales data as you read in your sales data in the coming steps.)

-  - Initialize an empty `menu` list object to hold the contents of menu_data.csv.
+  - Initialize an empty `menu` list object to hold the contents of `menu_data.csv`.

-  - Use a `with` statement and open the menu_data.csv by using its file path.
+  - Use a `with` statement and open the `menu_data.csv` by using its file path.

-  - Use the `reader` function from the csv library to begin reading menu_data.csv.
+  - Use the `reader` function from the `csv` library to begin reading `menu_data.csv`.

   - Use the `next` function to skip the header (first row of the CSV).

-  - Loop over the rest of the rows and append every row to the menu list object (the outcome will be a list of lists).
+  - Loop over the rest of the rows and append every row to the `menu`list object (the outcome will be a list of lists).

-- Set up the same process to read in sales_data.csv.
+- Set up the same process to read in `sales_data.csv`.
 However, instead append every row of the sales data to a new sales list object.

 ### Manipulate the Data